kailermai/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
-* Refer to [Parameter Constraints](#student-parameter-constraints) for the individual parameter constraints.
+* Refer to [Student Parameter Constraints](#adding-a-person-add) for the individual parameter constraints.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without